hathibelagal-dev/HordeArt/README.md

 # HordeArt
-A FOSS mobile client for the Stable Horde
+Yet another FOSS mobile client for the Stable Horde